influxdata/telegraf/plugins/inputs/modbus/README.md

 This type is used to query the number of registers specified in the `address` setting and convert the byte-sequence to a string.
 Please note, if the byte-sequence contains a `null` byte, the string is truncated at this position.

-The byte-order setting is ignored when converting the bytes to a string.
-Furthermore, you cannot use the `scale` setting for string fields.
+You cannot use the `scale` setting for string fields.

 ---